zeroxs/aegis.cpp/README.md

 You can build this library with CMake.
 ```
 $ git clone --recursive https://github.com/zeroxs/aegis.cpp.git

 $ cd aegis.cpp

+// if you are on linux then
+$ ./install-deps

+// otherwise use VCPKG on Windows.
+$ vcpkg install openssl zlib

 $ mkdir build
 $ cd build
 $ cmake ..